 The COML Committee’s Credentialing Subcommittee (CCSC) was created specifically to review COML/COMT Task Books before an individual can become a certified state-level COML/COMT in Oklahoma.
 The CCSC is comprised of seven members from across the state to ensure that multiple regions are represented.

 |John Comstock, COML Committee Chair

 Statewide IOC Planning Coordinator OKOHS

 Communications Technician (COMT)

 A component of Oklahoma's Communications Unit Program is the training and recognition of certified communication technicians (COMT).
 The inaugural course was held in October 2011 and was offered through the Office of Emergency Communications Interoperable Communications Technical Assistance Program.
-Future COMT Course offerings and a COMT Recognition Procedure are being developed by the COML Committee and COMT courses are offered regularly through OKOHS.
+A COMT Recognition Procedure has been developed by the COML Committee and COMT courses are offered regularly through OKOHS.

 Certified State of Oklahoma COML/COMT Recognition Procedure

 The COML Committee recently approved the Certified State of Oklahoma COML/COMT Recognition Procedure.
 This procedure describes the process for individuals who wish to become recognized at the state level.
 Individuals who wish to be recognized at the local level only need to complete the All-Hazards COML Course, unless otherwise specified by their home agency.